GRAND GATEWAY

 Study Area

-The PEL and Phase 1 studies that comprise this project will review potential impacts to the environment, traffic patterns, drainage configuration, and railroad alignments within a defined "study area."
-For Grand Gateway, the study area includes Conti Parkway circle and the areas surrounding the rail line along Grand Avenue.
+For Grand Gateway, the study area includes 76th Avenue to Conti Parkway circle and the areas surrounding the rail line along Grand Avenue.

 Specific study area dimensions include: